-The KF1 data release contains approximately 254 hours of ground camera video and an additional 4.6 hours of UAV video, collected at the Muscatatuck Urban Training Center with a team of over 100 actors performing in various scenarios.
+The KF1 data was collected over a total of three weeks at the Muscatatuck Urban Training Center (MUTC) with a team of over 100 actors performing in various scenarios.
 The fields of view, both overlapping and non-overlapping, capture person and vehicle activities in indoor and outdoor environments.
 There were multiple realistic scenarios with a variety of scripted and non-scripted activities.

 The camera infrastructure included commercial-off-the-shelf EO cameras; thermal infrared cameras as part of several IR-EO pairs; two DJI Inspire 1 v2 drones, and a range of still images from handheld cameras.

 MEVA video data is hosted on an Amazon Web Services (AWS) S3 bucket; download is provided at no cost via sponsorship through Amazon's AWS Public Dataset Program.